dirmeier/structure-learning-with-pymc/README.md

 ## About

 If you are interested in probabilistic programming using `PyMC3` and also love Bayesian networks this repository is for you.
 The code in `bn` shows how one could implement structure MCMC to learn the structure of a Bayesian network.

-The code is probably still buggy at some places, but the concept works.
-So enjoy with care!
-It would be great if someone actually put that into `PyMC3` or `PyMC4`.

 If there are any questions, just open up an issue and ask.

 ## Author